cyberkoolman/template-python/README.md

 # template-python

-This is a template repository for Python
+This is a template repository for Python, updaed.

 ## Prerequisites